GOP congressman suing Pelosi over mask mandate contracts covid

 “This too shall pass,” Graham tweeted to Norman.
 “I’m confident the vaccine helped us both!
 Know you will be back at it soon!”

-Graham was the first known senator with a so-called breakthrough infection of the coronavirus.
-Last month, three Texas House Democrats who fled to Washington to prevent voting restrictions from being passed in their state also tested positive for the coronavirus, despite all being fully vaccinated.
+Graham was the first known senator with what is called a breakthrough infection of the coronavirus.
+Last month, three Democratic members of the Texas House who fled to Washington to prevent voting restrictions from being passed in their state also tested positive for the coronavirus, despite all being fully vaccinated.

 Still, breakthrough infections remain rare.
-Public health experts say getting vaccinated remains the best way of protecting yourself and others from contracting or spreading the coronavirus, and that vaccines are highly effective in preventing serious illness or death even if a breakthrough infection occurs.
+Public health experts say that vaccination remains the best way of protecting oneself and others from contracting or spreading the coronavirus and that vaccines are highly effective in preventing serious illness or death even if a breakthrough infection occurs.

 Read more: